35-Hour Mediation training

 become a mediator

-MetroWest Mediation Services (MWMS) offers a 35-hour mediation training program which emphasizes facilitative mediation as an alternative to litigation and a method for resolving difficult business, legal & community issues.
-The training program is conducted by a highly qualified and experienced team of trainers who are also mediation practitioners.
+MetroWest Mediation Services (MWMS) offers a 35-hour mediation training program which teaches facilitative mediation as an alternative to litigation and a method for resolving difficult business, legal & community issues.

 Through the use of lectures, demonstrations, interactive exercises, supervised role-plays, and group discussions, the training will prepare you to become a mediator and to effectively facilitate the mediation process.
 Our training offers the fundamentals upon which mediation specializations are built, for example, divorce or public policy mediation.
 This course appeals to a wide variety of people from the fields of education, law, social services and business who want to apply mediation skills to their personal, professional and civic lives.